yorkbill/get-support/escalate-case.md

 # Escalating support cases
 {: #escalation}

-You can use the escalation process to surface critical issues and voice your concern if a support ticket isn't being addressed appropriately.
+You can use the escalation process to surface critical issues and voice your concern about a support case.
 When a case is escalated, the {{site.data.keyword.Bluemix_notm}} support team reviews the information in the support case and responds with appropriate updates.
 For information about case severity, see [Case severity and initial response times](/docs/get-support?topic=get-support-support-case-severity).

 To escalate a case, complete the following steps: